 On November 26, 2018, the City Council voted to restrict the use of plastic carryout bags in Salem.

-- Beginning April 1, 2019, large retailers will no longer be distributing plastic carryout bags at checkout in order to help protect the environment, animal and human health, and to reduce litter.
+Beginning April 1, 2019, large retailers with stores over 10,000 square feet will no longer be distributing plastic carryout bags at checkout in order to help protect the environment, animal and human health, and to reduce litter.

 Small charge for paper bags